patrick-crawford/WEB422-Backup/notes/react-routing.md

 ### Adding Query Parameters to our Routes

-If we wish to obtain the query parameters for a specific route, the process is very similar, however the ability to actually parse the value(s) is absent from React Router, so we require one extra step, ie:
+If we wish to obtain the query parameters for a specific route, the process is very similar, however the ability to actually parse the value(s) is absent from React Router so we require one extra step (below).
+To get started:

   * Add the ["useLocation" Hook](https://reactrouter.com/core/api/Hooks/uselocation):